simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-unclassified-information/index.en.md

 ## Introduction

 **Unclassified information** is a term commonly used in the context of government agencies and organizations.
 It refers to information that is not classified or categorized under any specific level of security clearance.
 In this article, we will explore the nature of unclassified information, its characteristics, and the implications it carries.
-We will also delve into the importance of safeguarding unclassified information and the measures that can be taken to ensure its protection.
+We will also dig into the importance of safeguarding unclassified information and the measures that can be taken to ensure its protection.

 ______